-Pay increases are not automatic or guaranteed and are subject to the ICO receiving approval to make pay awards from the Treasury or Ministry of Justice.
+Pay increases are not automatic or guaranteed and are subject to the ICO receiving approval to make pay awards from the Treasury or the Department of Culture, Media and Sport.

 Where pay awards are finalised after 1 July, they will be back dated to 1 July, unless there is agreement with the trade unions to do otherwise.